cxzhou35/Awesome-dotfiles/README.md

 # Awesome dotfiles for public.

-Here are some config dotfiles for my OS(Ubuntu 20.04 && Mac OS 🖥️).
+This repo contains some config dotfiles for my OS(Ubuntu 20.04 && Mac OS 🖥️).
 I put them here for handy and portable use.

-The config list is below:
+The whole config list is below:
 - `conda`
 - `fusuma`
 - `lazygit`